getify/Functional-Light-JS/ch1.md

 This is the heart of Functional-Light JavaScript.
 The goal is to learn to effectively communicate with our code but not have to suffocate under mountains of notation or terminology to get there.

-To start learning functional programming, you'll need to deeply understand what a function *really* is.
+To start learning functional programming, you'll need to deeply understand the nature of what a function is.
 That's what we tackle in the next chapter.

 ----